Welcome to the Home Page for Einstein's Relativity

 - While I have discussed some notations for vector spaces and matrices in the review of special relativity, it is hoped that

-a complete summary of such things, including comments about the Levi-Civita symbol and determinants of matrices is given here: Introduction and
+a complete summary of such things, including comments about the Levi-Civita symbol and determinants of matrices, will be useful and so is given here: Introduction and

 - Introductory comments about tidal gravitational forces,